Vandivier/afterecon/content/2014-11-14-the-odds-of-evolution.md

 ---
-title: The Odds of Evolution
+title: "The Odds of Evolution"
 date: 2014-11-14 16:10:00
 author: John Vandivier
 ---